Liberia: Government and politics

 The government of Liberia, modeled on the government of the United States, is a unitary constitutional republic and representative democracy as established by the Constitution.
 The government has three co-equal branches of government: the executive, headed by the president; the legislative, consisting of the bicameral Legislature of Liberia; and the judicial, consisting of the Supreme Court and several lower courts.

 The president serves as head of government, head of state, and the commander-in-chief of the Armed Forces of Liberia.
 Among the president's other duties are to sign or veto legislative bills, grant pardons, and appoint Cabinet members, judges, and other public officials.
 Together with the vice president, the president is elected to a six-year term by majority vote in a two-round system and can serve up to two terms in office.

 The Legislature is composed of the Senate and the House of Representatives.
 The House, led by a speaker, has 73 members apportioned among the 15 counties on the basis of the national census, with each county receiving a minimum of two members.
 Each House member represents an electoral district within a county as drawn by the National Elections Commission and is elected by a plurality of the popular vote of their district into a six-year term.
 The Senate is made up of two senators from each county for a total of 30 senators.
 Senators serve nine-year terms and are elected at-large by a plurality of the popular vote.
 The vice president serves as the President of the Senate, with a President pro tempore serving in their absence.

 Liberia's highest judicial authority is the Supreme Court, made up of five members and headed by the Chief Justice of Liberia.
 Members are nominated to the court by the president and are confirmed by the Senate, serving until the age of 70.
-The judiciary is further divided into circuit and speciality courts, magistrate courts and justices of the peace.
+The judiciary is further divided into circuit and speciality courts, magistrate courts, and justices of the peace.
 The judicial system is a blend of common law, based on Anglo-American law, and customary law.
 An informal system of traditional courts still exists within the rural areas of the country, with trial by ordeal remaining common despite being officially outlawed.

 From 1877 to 1980, the government was dominated by the True Whig Party.
 Today, over 20 political parties are registered in the country, based largely around personalities and ethnic groups.
 Most parties suffer from poor organizational capacity.
 The 2005 elections marked the first time that the president's party did not gain a majority of seats in the Legislature.
+According to 2023 V-Dem Democracy indices Liberia is ranked 65th electoral democracy worldwide and 9th electoral democracy in Africa.